thlorenz/dockerify/Readme.md

 # dockerify [![build status](https://secure.travis-ci.org/thlorenz/dockerify.png)](http://travis-ci.org/thlorenz/dockerify)

-Prepares any tarball containing a project so that a docker image can be built from i
+Prepares any tarball containing a project so that a docker image can be built from it

 ```js
 var fs = require('fs')